AntonRize/WILL/Predictions.md

   <p>
-    The precession formula emerges algebraically from the ratio of gravitational and kinematic projections at periapsis&mdash;no differential equations or metric tensors required:
+    The precession formula emerges algebraically from the ratio of gravitational and kinematic projections at periapsis&mdash;no mass no G no differential equations or metric tensors required:
   </p>
   <div class="eq-box">